When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • gastroscopy in a dream.

-• the patient is in a horizontal position;
+• the patient takes a horizontal position;

 • passport;